pastordan/pastordan.github.io/_posts/2016-12-19-things-to-do-while-that-man-is-president.md

 26. Take a chance on employing somebody who’s served time in prison.

 27. In addition to giving money to [Planned Parenthood](https://secure.ppaction.org/Donate/Defend‎) and the [ACLU](https://www.aclu.org/donate/join-renew-give), among others, support a blogger or independent journalist.
-Recommended: [Digby](http://digbysblog.blogspot.com/), [Atrios](http://atrios.blogspot.com/), [Sarah Posner](http://sarahposner.com/), [Oliver Willis](http://oliverwillis.com/about/), [emptywheel](https://www.emptywheel.net/about/) and oh so many more, including [Religion Dispatches](http://religiondispatches.org), or, erm, me.
+Recommended: [Digby](http://digbysblog.blogspot.com/), [Atrios](http://atrios.blogspot.com/), [Sarah Posner](http://sarahposner.com/), [Oliver Willis](http://oliverwillis.com/about/), [emptywheel](https://www.emptywheel.net/about/) and oh so many more, including [Religion Dispatches](http://religiondispatches.org), or, erm, [me](http://apastorsnotebook.com/support.html).

 28. If you’re the praying sort, pray for yourself, and for forgiveness for your political opponents.
 Shut up.
 Do it anyway.
 Go to church.
 Participate in and support the community.
 Civil society is *important*.

 29. Volunteer on a reservation.
 Remind yourself of what your priorities should be, and who deserves your support.

 30. Make a friend outside your usual social circle.
-Stick with them even things get tough, politically.
+Stick with them even if things get tough, politically.

 31. Finishing up: if you’d like to hang out with Muslims, see if you can wangle an invitation to an iftar dinner.
 They are *amazing.*